Erik84750/Nextion_DCC-EX_enclosure/README.md

   A. 3.2", 3.5", 4.3" and 5" Nextion display enclosures for custom-made pcb + charger/UPS unit with 2x 18650 Li-Ion batteries

-  B. 3.2", 3.5" and 4.3" Nextion display enclosures for Wemos_ESP8266_18650 Li-Ion battery unit or Wemos_ESP32_18650 battery unit modules
+  B. 3.2", 3.5" and 4.3" Nextion display enclosures for Wemos_ESP8266_18650 Li-Ion single battery unit or Wemos_ESP32_18650 single battery unit modules

   C. 3.5" and 4.3" Nextion display enclosures for Raspberry Pico are coming soon